nikhilwani/nikhilwani.github.io/index.md

 I'll be starting as a Member of Technical Staff III (Machine Learning Engineer) -->

-Exciting news!
-Starting in Fall 22, I will be joining [VMware's](https://www.vmware.com/) Propel Program as a Machine Learning Engineer II at their Palo Alto, CA location in the Stanford Research Park.
+Exciting update: Starting in Fall 22, I will be joining [VMware's](https://www.vmware.com/) Propel Program as a Machine Learning Engineer II at their Palo Alto, CA location in the Stanford Research Park.
 Exciting times ahead!

 Thank you for stopping by.
 I am a second-year CS graduate student in the [honors program](https://www.cs.usc.edu/academic-programs/masters/cs_ms_honors/) at the [University of Southern California](https://www.usc.edu/) in sunny Los Angeles.
 I am currently working on my master's thesis that proposes new context-aware multidimensional dynamic representation for lexical complexity.
 My work currently achieves state-of-the-art on three NLP-ML shared tasks: 1.
 Complex phrase detection, 2.
 Complex word detection and 3.
 Grammatical sentence correctness detection, encapsulated for the eventual goal of Lexical Simplification.